Flexible Labour Markets mean that the labour markets quickly adjust to a competitive equilibrium. Flexible labour markets involve factors such as:

 Impact of flexible labour markets

 - Lower wage growth.
 More flexible labour markets can help firms keep wages low.
+SInce 2009, the UK has seen stagnant real wage growth

 - More job uncertainty.
 Greater flexibility can lead to more zero hour contracts where workers have no guarantee of weekly hours, leading to underemployment.